-Do not stack cargo higher than the seatback:
+Do not stack cargo higher than the seatbacks:

-Stacking luggage or other cargo higher than the seatback is dangerous.
+Stacking luggage or other cargo higher than the seatbacks is dangerous.
 During a sudden stop or collision, objects can fly around and become projectiles that could hit and injure passengers.

-Make sure luggage and cargo is secured before driving:
+Make sure luggage and cargo are secured before driving: